oksanabuzh/Root_traits_SoilWaterGradient/README.md

 # Root_traits_SoilWaterGradient
-ode and data for Hoysagk et al.
+## Code and data for Hoysagk et al.

 This repository contains the code and data for the analysis of root traits along a soil water (groundwater) gradient.